Sue Haynes full-time complementary therapist since 2004

 In May 2018, my dream of co-creating a therapist-led healing space was realised when Georgia Cooper and I took over The Old Surgery in Meanwood.
 Our objective is to create a calm, kind, safe and healing space for our clients and colleagues.

-On a more personal level I share my home with my partner Jamie; a fantastic photographer and artist (I may be a little biased!) whose day job is working for Norman Records.
-As you can imagine our home is filled with music, as well as our two cats Bonz and Tweak.
+On a more personal level I share my home with my partner Jamie (as well as our two cats Bonz and Tweak) who also runs his hypnotherapy practise from The Old Surgery.
 We are both fans of the arts, especially live music.

 The Old Surgery 4a Green Road Meanwood Leeds LS6 4JP